abudaan/qambi/developments.md

 Music applications perform better when written in native code.
 With asm.js you can run native code in a browser and mix it with regular javascript.
 All browsers support asm.js and the 3 major vendors are putting effort in making asm.js run faster in their browsers.

+A C/C++ codebase has multiple compile targets: besides compiling to asm.js you can compile it to PNaCL and to a native application.

 ####links for further exploration